 1 REVISED UNIFORM MANAGEMENT OF INSTITUTIONAL FUNDS ACT 2 3 SECTION 1.
 SHORT TITLE.
 This [act] may be cited as the Uniform Management of 4 Institutional Funds Act.
 5 SECTION 2.
 DEFINITIONS.
 In this [act]: 6 (1) "Charitable purpose" means the relief of poverty, the advancement of 7 education or religion, the promotion of health, the promotion of governmental purposes, or 8 another purpose the achievement of which is beneficial to the community.
 9 (2) "Endowment fund" means an institutional fund, or any part thereof, not 10 wholly expendable by the institution on a current basis under the terms of a gift instrument.
 The 11 term includes two or more endowment funds collectively managed.
 The term does not include 12 assets of an institution designated by the institution as an endowment fund for its own use.
 13 (3) "Gift instrument" means a record or records under which property is granted 14 to, transferred to, or held by an institution as an institutional fund.
-The term includes an 15 institutional solicitation in the form of a record from which an institutional fund results if the 16 solicitation indicates the intent of the institution that the solicitation constitute a gift instrument 17 and another record does not supersede the solicitation.
+The term includes an 15 institutional solicitation in the form of a record from which a gift to the institution an institutional 16 fund results if the solicitation indicates the intent of the institution that the solicitation constitute 17 a gift instrument and another record does not supersede the solicitation.
 18 (4) "Institution" means: 19 (A) a person, other than an individual, organized and operated exclusively 20 for charitable purposes; 21 (B) a government, or governmental subdivision, agency, or 22 instrumentality to the extent that it holds funds exclusively for a charitable purpose;

-I (C) a trust that has both charitable and noncharitable interests after all 2 noncharitable interests have terminated.
+1 (C) a trust that has had both charitable and noncharitable interests, after 2 all noncharitable interests have terminated.
 3 (5) "Institutional fund" means a fund held by an institution exclusively for 4 charitable purposes.
 The term includes two or more institutional funds collectively managed.
 The 5 term does not include: 6 (A) program-related assets; 7 (B) a fund held for an institution by a trustee that is not an institution; or 8 (C) a fund in which a beneficiary that is not an institution has an interest, 9 other than an interest that could arise upon violation or failure of the purposes of the fund.
-10 (6) "Person" means an individual, corporation, business trust, estate, trust, 11 partnership, limited liability company, association, joint venture, public corporation, government, 12 or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
-13 (7) "Program-related asset" means an asset held by an institution primarily to 14 accomplish a charitable purpose of the institution and not primarily for appreciation or producing 15 income.
-16 (8) "Record" means information that is inscribed on a tangible medium or that is 17 stored in an electronic or other medium and is retrievable in perceivable form.
-18 19 Preliminary Comment 20 21 22 23 24 25 26 Subsection (1).
+10 (6) "Person" means an individual, corporation, business trust, estate, trust, 11 partnership, limited liability company, association, joint venture, public corporation, 12 government, or governmental subdivision, agency, or instrumentality, or any other legal or 13 commercial entity.
+14 (7) "Program-related asset" means an asset held by an institution primarily to 15 accomplish a charitable purpose of the institution and not primarily for appreciation or producing 16 income.
+17 (8) "Record" means information that is inscribed on a tangible medium or that is 18 stored in an electronic or other medium and is retrievable in perceivable form.
+19 20 Preliminary Comment 21 22 23 24 25 26 27 Subsection (1).
 Charitable Purpose.
 The definition of charitable purpose uses the same formulation as that in UTC § 405 and Restatement (Third) of Trusts § 28 (2003).
 The definition is the standard legal definition of charitable purposes, developed from the definition of charity set forth in the English Statute of Charitable Uses, enacted in 1601.
 Some 17 states have created statutory definitions of charitable purpose for other purposes.
-See, e.g. , 10 PA.
+See , e.g. , 10 PA.
 CONS.
-STAT. § 162.3 (2005) (setting forth a definition of charitable purpose within the Solicitation of Funds for Charitable Purposes Act.
+STAT. § 162.3 (2005) (setting forth a definition of charitable purpose within the Solicitation of Funds for

+Charitable Purposes Act.
 The definition includes the words "humane," "patriotic," social welfare and advocacy," and "civic.")
 The definition in subsection (1) applies for purposes of this Act and does not affect other definitions of charitable purpose.